DevonDF/CTF-Writeups/TryHackMe/Alfred/Alfred.md

 Nmap done: 1 IP address (1 host up) scanned in 17.71 seconds
 ```

-The webserver on port 80 seems static and uninteresting for the moment, so I go ahead and explore the webserver on port 8080 which seems to be running a version of Jensins:
+The webserver on port 80 seems static and uninteresting for the moment, so I go ahead and explore the webserver on port 8080 which seems to be running a version of Jenkins:

 ![](2021-03-10-11-18-34.png)